mf-pro-repo/about-me/README.md

-# about-me
+#About Me

-I'm an IT and security-focused professional with experience in Windows systems, Active Directory, scripting, and network troubleshooting.
-My background includes high-responsibility operational roles in the U.S. Navy and hands-on IT support and management across small to enterprise environments.
+I’m an IT and security-focused technologist with a strong interest in how systems fail, why insecure practices persist, and how attackers take advantage of both.
+My background includes Windows environments, Active Directory, scripting, and network troubleshooting, along with high-responsibility operational roles in the U.S. Navy and hands-on IT work across small to enterprise environments.

-I'm building this GitHub to document practical security projects, automation tools, and learning exercises as I continue developing toward red-team and SOC-focused roles.
+I tend to learn by building, breaking, and then documenting what went wrong.
+This GitHub is a place for security-focused automation, lab-based attack simulations, defensive lessons learned from offensive techniques, and anything else I find interesting enough to dig into deeply.

-As well as a way to document any other fun tidbits I find along the way.
+Long-term, I’m aiming toward red-team work.
+Short-term, I care about becoming the kind of security practitioner who understands systems well enough to explain why something is risky—not just that it is.

-## Areas of Interest
+##Areas I Like to Work In

-- Incident response & log analysis
+Windows security & Active Directory (from both admin and attacker perspectives)

-- Windows security & Active Directory
+Incident response, log analysis, and “what would this look like if it were abused?”

-- Automation with PowerShell & Python
+Automation with PowerShell and Python

-- Network security & segmentation
+Network security, segmentation, and misconfiguration analysis

-- OT / ICS security fundamentals
+OT / ICS security fundamentals

-## Disclaimer
+##Notes

-All projects are created in lab environments or with publicly available data.
-No proprietary or sensitive information is used.
+Everything here is built in lab environments or from public data.
+No proprietary systems, no production abuse—just controlled experimentation and documentation.